TURN.LSP Open Source Turning Path Tracker for AutoCAD

 Since this version of TURN.LSP has no default vehicle information, it works equally well with any vehicle.
 Articulated vehicles require drawing a successive path for each vehicle segment.

-At minimum, all TURN.LSP needs from you is a front axle path polyline and a back axle starting point.
+At minimum, all TURN.LSP needs from you is a front left wheel path polyline and a BuildVehicle block.
 Try the following exercise.

-First, draw a good, long, polyline representing a front axle path.
-For good looks, begin and end the path with plenty of straight length. then (just for convenience and clarity, not necessity) offset the polyline half the vehicle width to create the wheel paths.
+First, draw a good, long, polyline representing a front wheel path.
+For good looks, begin and end the path with plenty of straight length. then (just for convenience and clarity, not necessity) offset the polyline the vehicle width to create the other wheel path.

-TURN.LSP draws several POINT objects, then erases them and draws the path of the back axle.
-Then TURN.LSP inserts the vehicle block along the modelled path.
+Turn draws several POINT objects, then erases them and draws the path of the rear wheel, along with the tractor and trailer bodies, as well as all other tire paths.

 If you are modeling an articulated vehicle, run TURN again by typing TURN, then select the newest turning path as the front axle path. the next axle back as the back axle (use your osnaps), and enter the block name of the next segment.